erectile dysfunction medicine

 Oral ED Medication

 Cialis is another oral tablet we offer at our clinic in West Bloomfield, ranging from 5 to 20 mg.
 The recommended tadalafil starting dose for most men is 10 mg, taken as needed before sexual activity (but not more than once daily).
 The dose may be increased to 20 mg or decreased to 5 mg, per its efficacy and the man’s personal tolerance of the drug.
 Cialis’s 36-hour effectiveness earned it the nickname, “The Weekend Pill”; like sildenafil, tadalafil is recommended as an ‘as needed’ medication.
 Cialis is the only one of the three that is also offered as a once-daily medication.

 ED Medications Available

 One erectile dysfunction medicine we offer at Cratus Medical Vitality Institute in West Bloomfield comes in the form of injections.
 The injectable medications we use, including Papaverine, Phentolamine, Alprostadil (Prostaglandin E1) the three of which are also called Trimix, as well as Atropine, Chlorpromazine, and/or Forskolin can either be administered individually or in combination.
 While an injectable ED medication may sound intimidating or even painful, the treatment involves very little discomfort and is an easy and very effective way to treat ED.

-Dr. Quinn offers 2 services that can be used alone or in combination with other treatment modalities—the P-Shot and GainsWave.
-Dr. Quinn is one of only a handful of physicians in the state of Michigan to be certified to perform both procedures.
+We offer 2 services that can be used alone or in combination with other treatment modalities—the P-Shot and GainsWave.

 Additional Information Regarding Tri-mix